Burglar Alarm Installation Cost

 ||0 (your smartphone acts as keyfob)

 Each of the types of systems listed above is customisable meaning you can add extra sensors, extra contacts, and extra keyfobs.
-You can specify to a monitored alarm installer about whether you want to the Police to be contacted on the event of a triggered alarm but this will normally cost you extra at time of installation.
+You can specify to a monitored alarm installer about whether you want the Police to be contacted on the event of a triggered alarm but this will normally cost you extra at time of installation.

 Wireless burglar alarms

-Most homeowners have wireless burglar alarms fitted than any other type of alarm.
+Most homeowners have wireless burglar alarms fitted compared to any other type of alarm.
 The main control panel is hooked up to the mains, but the sensors are battery powered.
 Because they use so little electricity, the batteries used in sensors tend to last for a long time – many, many years.
 If the battery in a sensor is beginning to run low, it will either send a message back to the control panel so that you know or it will continuously flash until you replace the battery.

 Wired burglar alarms